 If your ISP provides your modem, it’s not your problem when it fails.
 Except for the wait to replace it, I suppose.
 But you won’t be out any money.
 But if you have to provide the modem, the cost and life expectancy does matter.

 How long modems last varies.
 Back when I had DSL, I would get 3-4 years out of a modem before it started to malfunction or died outright.
 That seemed to be the consensus with other people I knew as well.

 Cable modems seem to last about 3-4 years as well.
 But changing DOCSIS standards plays a role with cable modems.
 Sometimes a modem still works, but it doesn’t work with new standards.
 So a cable modem can go functionally obsolete while it still has some service life in it.

 Modems for fiber-based services like AT&T U-Verse last longer.
-I got a good six years out of mine.
+I got a good six years out of mine and we replaced it due to obsolescence, not breakage.
 What’s the difference?
 Fiber optics works on light, not electrical current.
 That all but eliminates power surges across the data line as a possible cause of death for that type of modem.
 Dirty power across the power line can still kill it.
 But in my experience with modems, going back to the 1980s, power surges across the data line are more common.
 It killed dialup modems back in the stone age of the 80s too.

 Worse yet, a surge through your data line can potentially damage your router and network adapter as well.

 How to make your modem last longer